 Professional services and other revenue consist of fees associated with implementation and consulting services and training.
 Professional services do not result in significant customization of the software and are considered distinct.
 A substantial majority of the professional service contracts are provided on a time and materials basis, and we recognize the related revenue as the service hours are performed.
 For time and materials projects, we invoice for services as the work is incurred.
 Each phase of a customer implementation generally takes one to six months to complete, depending on the scope of engagement, and most customers complete several phases of implementation to fully leverage our platform and expand its use throughout their organizations.
-Professional services revenue can fluctuate quarter over quarter as a result of project milestones in our contract arrangements and how they match up to customers' implementation projects timeline.
+Professional services revenue can fluctuate quarter over quarter as a result of project milestones in our contract arrangements and how they match up to customers' implementation projects timeline, as well as the extent to which we leverage our partners to provide these services.